VMP-Valheim/Monsters/Wizard/README.md

 #### MonoBehaviourRepository.csproj

 This is a simple project where each custom `MonoBehaviour` is defined as a class (.cs).
-These classes are defined in the root namepace.
-Which means there is no `namespace` keyword used.
+These classes are defined in the `global` namepace, which means there is no `namespace` keyword used.
 I think this is how **Unity** does it.

 ###### Example